-Browsable Wireframe (Axure)
+Browsable Wireframe using Axure RP

 When we integrate with Google Maps, the intention of showing pins around the city, according to the neighbourhood and the theme that the user sent the suggestion.

-Design (Hi-fi mockups)
+User Interface (Hi-fi mockups)

-In the “Suggest” screen, the user chose the topic of interest and then sent his suggestion, pending until the platform administrator approved it.
+In the 'Suggest' screen, the user chose the topic of interest and then sent his suggestion, pending until the platform administrator approved it.
 Meanwhile, the user could browse among the other ideas using the timeline or navigating the map.

 Here’s an overview of the results of my design changes.

-Success Rate: User succeded without struggle
+Success Rate: The user succeeded without struggle

 What did we do to resolve the pain points?